-10. Bus Service - Parents are expected to be responsible for their children at the "stops" in the morning and afternoon.
+- NOTE: Any and all emergency calls or messaging (incoming or outgoing) must go through the Attendance Office.
+After the dismissal bell, students will be allowed to use their cell phones in the building.
+If a student needs to contact his or her parents during the school day, he or she must go through the Attendance Office and not use his or her cell phone or Chromebook. - 10.
+Bus Service Parents are expected to be responsible for their children at the "stops" in the morning and afternoon.
 The bus drivers will not be able to wait until the student is picked up from the stop in the afternoon.
 We are not responsible for the students once they are dropped off.
 All rules from the De La Salle handbook apply to the students while they are riding the buses.
 Any reported problems from the bus driver can result in disciplinary action, non-refundable removal of student from bus service, and eventually possible dismissal from De La Salle.
-Each Cavalier is expected to represent De La Salle positively and be respectful to the bus drivers and other students on the bus.
+Each Cavalier is expected to represent De La Salle positively and be respectful to the bus drivers and other students on the bus. - 11.
+Chewing gum is not allowed on campus at any time. - 12.
+A student who damages school property (including school books) will be required to pay for the damages and will be subject to disciplinary action. - 13.
+If a student injures another student or damages the property of a student or faculty or staff member, on or off campus, such actions will be reviewed by the Dean of Students in accord with this handbook.